MaherGebrail/ExpressVpn_Monitor_Status/README.md

 - As there is only browser extensions to see the vpn status or the command-line **For linux Users** … Which is painful to keep checking most of the time (if you are suspicious like me :grin:).

-- Since I find the browser extensions not the best choice for me.
-So I find the solution is to keep the status of the app in the tray-bar.
+- Since I find the browser extensions aren't the best choice for me.
+I find the solution is to keep the status of the app in the tray-bar.

 > So HERE We are [I Tried it on **ubuntu** ] ..